The Intelligence Was in the Organization All Along

 Extract the document.
 Summarize the memo.
 Review the contract.
 Test the control.
 Produce the output faster.

 But the organizations that do audit, legal, regulatory, clinical, and financial judgment do not work because tasks are completed efficiently.
-They work because judgment moves through a structure.
-A practitioner notices something.
-A reviewer asks whether the judgment holds.
-A director sees a pattern across workstreams.
-A principal watches the health of the process itself.
+They work because judgment moves through a structure, from the practitioner who notices something, to the reviewer who asks whether the judgment holds, to the director who sees a pattern across workstreams, to the principal who watches the health of the process itself.

 The work product matters, of course.
 But the organization depends on something harder to see: the flow of observations, doubts, exceptions, corrections, and calibration between people.